sconyard/WhatToWatch/README.md

 ###  API Attribution

-All APIs are hosted by [The Movie Database](https://www.themoviedb.org/), with Watch provider information provided by [JustWatch](https://www.justwatch.com/)
+All APIs are hosted by [The Movie Database](https://www.themoviedb.org/), with Watch Provider information provided by [JustWatch](https://www.justwatch.com/)